cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 8. Feedback
    --------
-If you have any problems or find any errors, please do not hesitate to send an exhastive description of the problem (and some screenshots) via e-mail to one of the persons mentioned in chapter 9 below or to the mailing list.
+If you have any problems or find any errors, please do not hesitate to send an exhaustive description of the problem (and some screenshots) via e-mail to one of the persons mentioned in chapter 9 below or to the mailing list.